nuwanchiran/spotica/README.md

 1. After starting server and client, goto [localhost:3000](http://localhost:3000/)
 2. Click login with Spotify.
-3. Enter spotify login details and submit.
+3. Enter your spotify login details and submit.
 4. If successfull, you will be redirected to the client app again.
 5. Now you are successfully logged in.